Guidance for UK businesses on rules for selling services to Iceland.

-If you’re a UK business providing services in Iceland, you’ll need to follow Icelandic regulations about:
+If you are a UK business offering services in Iceland, you will need to follow Iceland’s regulations about:

-- acquiring authorisations or licences to provide a service
+- getting authorisations or licences to provide a service

 - complying with specific local business regulations

-The Icelandic e-government portal for service providers can help you to:
+The Iceland e-government portal for service providers can help you to:

-- find out what you need to know about providing services in Iceland
+- find out about providing services in Iceland

 - understand local regulations